utiasDSL/util-uwb-dataset/README.md

 The dataset paper:  [https://arxiv.org/pdf/2203.14471.pdf](https://arxiv.org/pdf/2203.14471.pdf)

+(The dataset is subject to changes in current stage)

 ## Credits
 This dataset was the work of [Wenda Zhao](https://williamwenda.github.io/), [Abhishek Goudar](https://www.linkedin.com/in/abhishek-goudar-47b46090/), [Xinyuan Qiao](https://www.linkedin.com/in/xinyuan-sam-qiao-8b15ba17a/), and [Angela P. Schoellig](https://www.dynsyslab.org/prof-angela-schoellig/).
 If you use the data provided by this website in your own work, please use the following citation:
 ```